This blog may contain affiliate links. Read our disclosure policy for more info.

 From the furthest back paddock, there is an incredible view of the valley and mountains in the distance.

-Other than sheep, expect to see pigs, a donkey, miniature horses, a Clydesdale horse, chickens, turkeys, rabbits, ducks, a peacock, goats, llamas, and alpacas, and of course the friendly farm dogs!
+Other than sheep, expect to see pigs, a donkey, miniature horses, a Clydesdale horse, chickens, turkeys, rabbits, ducks, a peacock, goats, llamas, alpacas, and of course, the friendly farm dogs!

 The KuneKune Pigs were definitely the most interesting animals.
 They were so large and fat and had big mouths.
 There was one pig, in particular, that would come right up to the fence with his mouth wide open as if to ask for food.
 Although they aren’t the cutest species, it was hard not to love them since they were just so friendly!

 Related Read: One of the most popular day trips in New Zealand is a Lord of the Rings Tour from Queenstown, read our experience here!